KarlaPerezR/School_District_Analysis/README.md

 <br>![Top_after](https://github.com/KarlaPerezR/School_District_Analysis/blob/main/Resources/Top_After.PNG)

 * How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
-<br>As the above table, the Overall score decreased 0.3 points buty doesn't affected the rating of any school.
+<br>As the above table, the Overall score decreased 0.3 points but it doesn't affected the rating of any school.

 * How does replacing the ninth-grade scores affect the following:
   * Math and reading scores by grade